What is Land Tax?

 However, even though a seller pays land tax, if the land being sold does not exceed the relevant threshold for land tax then an adjustment will be unable to be done at settlement pursuant to the terms of both the REIQ House & Land and Commercial Contracts.

-By continuing to own that land on 30 June the seller is not only liable for the land tax for the entirety of that year despite only owning the land for one day, but as land tax is assessed on a sliding scale the rate of tax may be assessed at a higher rate.
+By continuing to own that land on 30 June the seller is not only liable for the land tax for the entirety of that year despite only owning the land for one day, but as it is assessed on a sliding scale the rate of tax may be assessed at a higher rate.